dan-wagner/DMHEE_HIV/README.md

 The goal of this repo is to develop and execute the HIV model from the DMHEE textbook [^1].
 This exercise was developed in response to the fact that the textbook instructions are designed and organized for a spreadsheet environment.
-A different approach is required when using a programming language like R.
+A different approach is required when using a programming language [^scope].

-## Important Note on Scope
-The functions included in this repo are restricted to the development of the HIV model itself.
-Given that consistent analytic frameworks must be applied to all decision models, a separate R package (`HEEToolkit`) was developed to promote re-usability and save future development time.
-At present, I do not provide access to this package.

 # Model Summary